Ursekar/Credit-Card-Applications/README.md

 3.)
 The dataset used in this project is the Credit Card Approval dataset from the UCI Machine Learning Repository

 # Business Details & Technical Overview:
-The detailed aspect of this post from business perspective is mentioned in the medium blog post.
+The detailed aspect of this notebook from business perspective is mentioned in the medium blog post.
 See the link below:
 https://bit.ly/2OB3A3L